ajaygill2020/dataScience_homework1/README.md

 --------------

 I created some models for my first homework assignment.
 Please refer to the main notebook which is titled "gill_homework_one" since this has all of my work.
 You will find the data in the "data" folder.

+I explored the following models: L1, L2, Null model for the data csv files in the "data" folder.